 Retirement funds acquired during a marriage are marital assets that can be divided by the divorce court.
-So chances are good that your wife will share in anything you contribute now to your pension plan at work or your Individual Retirement Account (IRA).
+So chances are good that your spouse will share in anything you contribute now to your pension plan at work or your Individual Retirement Account (IRA).
 Fill out the paperwork to have your employer stop your contributions to your 401(k) account or another pension plan.
 Do not make contributions this year to your IRA.
 This will keep your spouse from getting part of it and chances are you will be needing the money soon.

 Make a list of everything in the house.
 Take pictures or videotape everything if you wish.
 Be sure to date your inventory.
-Include furniture, furnishings, appliances, clothing, and jewelry.
+Include furniture, appliances, clothing, and jewelry.
 Then you will know if something turns up missing, and you will have evidence of it.

 Move any valuables, like collections, jewelry, artwork, firearms, cash, and heirlooms out of the house to a safe place.
-Anything with significant or sentimental value to you ought to be secured from your children’s mother.
+Anything with significant or sentimental value to you ought to be secured from your spouse.
 You are not trying to hide things, but you do not want to come home from work and find your valuables have been sold at a yard sale.